 Lest we forget

-After a 20 year absence I revisited Hiroshima and Nagasaki, Japan this June.
+After a 20-year absence, I revisited Hiroshima and Nagasaki this June.
 I had learned about the atomic bombs in Hiroshima & Nagasaki and stories of the survivors as a part of the Peace Education curriculum.
-At school, we were often given literature (some very graphic) about the atomic bombs survivors.
-I was aware that the passage of time since the event which left few survivors who could share their stories and impart their wisdom.
-I felt this to be one of the last opportunities that would be afforded to me to learn, document and share their lives.
+As school children, we were often given literature,some quite graphic, about the atomic bombs survivors.
+With the passage of time, there are fewer and fewer survivors who could share their stories and impart their wisdom.
+I felt this to be one of the last opportunities that would be afforded to me to learn, document and share their life stories.

 Atomic Bomb in Hiroshima